El Fasher massacre: Saudi maternity hospital massacre

-At least 460 to 500 doctors, patients and companions of the patients were reportedly killed at Saudi Maternity Hospital, the last functioning hospital in the city.
-The World Health Organization has confirmed the killings, accusing the RSF of taking four doctors, a pharmacist and a nurse hostage and demanding ransoms of more than $150,000 USD for their release.
-Videos from inside the hospital show soldiers killing scores of civilians.
+Fearing execution, doctors began to escape the hospital, being forced to leave severely injured patients.
+On 29 October, at least 460 to 500 doctors, patients and companions of the patients were reportedly killed at Saudi Maternity Hospital.
+The World Health Organization later confirmed the killings, accusing the RSF of taking four doctors, a pharmacist and a nurse hostage and demanding ransoms of more than $150,000 USD for their release.
+Verified videos from inside the hospital showed soldiers killing any civilians still alive.
 The Sudan Doctors Union said that approximately 1,200 other civilians were killed in other medical facilities.

 Following the hospital's looting and destruction, women from El Fasher reported that "pregnant women [gave] birth in the streets."